 Unfortunately when I found out about this treatment, the seborrheic dermatitis had already spread to the rest of my face.
 Looking back, I wish I knew about raw honey before the seborrheic dermatitis spread past my nasal folds.

-The most common approach seems to be the one used in this study.
+The most common approach seems to be the one used in a study published in 2001 (4).
 First a mixture of 90% raw honey and 10% warm water is prepared.
 This mixture is then rubbed into the skin for 2-3 minutes.
 Once applied the honey should be left on to the effected skin for about 3 hours and rinsed off.

 The 3 hours that the raw honey must be left on the skin makes this treatment rather difficult.
 Especially, when the seborrheic dermatitis covers a large portion of the face.